ZECTBynmo/kube-mirror/README.md

 `kube-mirror` lets you get back to basics.
 Run the service you're trying to debug locally, using `npm start` directly, by using `kubectl port-forward` on your services, and putting entries into your hosts file so that your local service can connect to mirrored services as if it were in the cluster.

+Note: `kube-mirror` will allow your local service to interact with remote services.
+It will not allow remote services to make requests to your local services.

 ## Installation

 `npm install -g kube-mirror`